pnp/vscode-viva/README.md

   <img alt="Add new component" src="./assets/images/new-component.png" />
 </p>

+These options are available for any SPFx solution regardless if it was created using the Viva Toolkit or not.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to grant us the right to use your contribution.
 For details, visit https://cla.microsoft.com.